Education Loan Subsidy SBI: CSIS, PM Vidyalaxmi & Application Guide 2025-26

 How to Apply for SBI Education Loan Subsidy?

 Applying for the education loan subsidy from SBI is straightforward if you know the steps.
-Here’s a simple guide:
+Here is a simple guide:

 Step 1: Apply for an SBI Student Loan Scheme

-First, you need to take an SBI student loan scheme for your chosen course.
-Ensure that the course and institution are recognised under the subsidy rules.
+First, take an SBI student loan for your chosen course.
+Ensure that the course and institution are recognised under the subsidy rules (NAAC/NBA-accredited or approved by statutory bodies).

 Step 2: Collect the Required Documents